How could a good and loving God tell someone to sacrifice their own child? Why did God tell Abraham to sacrifice his son?

 Abraham only knew the culture he was a part of.
 And in that culture ever bigger sacrifice was required to appease the gods.
 God was teaching him that that is not the way he was going to operate.
 He made Abraham what would have seemed like a common request, but then added a twist.
-Why?
+Why did God tell Abraham to sacrifice his son?
 To show him a better way.

 This new way was revolutionary.
 Unlike the other gods of the day, this God didn’t need to be appeased.
 In fact as the story unfolds we see that not only does God not need to be appeased, but he’s willing to go to incredible lengths to show his love for his people.
 A total reversal and revolutionary approach to God.

 In other religions, you had to do the work, the sacrifice.
 God shows a new system in which he does the heavy lifting for us.
 His people still have a responsibility, but it’s in partnership with God not to gain his approval.
 It’s new, it’s different, and it’s revolutionary.
 God was showing Abraham that he was not like those other gods.
 He was wiping Abraham’s preconceived beliefs of how things worked.

 Our 21st Century eyes miss what’s going on beneath the surface.
 This was a brand new approach to understand God.
 It was the beginning of a story of a God that would go to extreme lengths to bring his people back to him.

 Throughout the Bible God challenges the way people think about and interact with him.
 He shows that his interest is not like the other religions/gods who demanded more and more from their followers.
 Rather he is interested in something else, something deeper.
 God desires a relationship, not subservience.